Wimbledon Stadium: 1928–1939

 Wimbledon was the first track to introduce weighing scales in 1929 at their kennels, so that the racing public could be issued with the greyhounds' weights before racing.
 The same year, Harry Leader returned to Ireland and was replaced by Sidney Orton.
 New events named the Puppy Derby, International, Wimbledon Gold Cup and Wimbledon Spring Stakes were all inaugurated.

-In December 1929 Arundel Kempton purchased Mick the Miller for £2,000 as a present for his wife, and placed him with Sidney Orton.
+In December 1929, Arundel Kempton purchased Mick the Miller for £2,000 as a present for his wife, and placed him with Sidney Orton.
 The track had already been associated with Mick the Miller because the champion took up residence at the kennels of Paddy McEllistrim during the duration of the 1929 English Greyhound Derby.
 Con Stevens was the first Racing Manager and was instrumental in bringing the first classic race to Wimbledon in the form of the Laurels in 1930.
 Mick the Miller claimed his second Derby crown in 1930, propelling himself, the sport, and Wimbledon into national fame.

+In 1931, Paddy McEllistrim's head man Dan Costello gained a trainer position at the track and would later train Wimbledon's second Grand National winner in Lemonition (1934).

 Trainer Joe Harmon arrived from White City in 1934, and Paddy Fortune, another new trainer at Wimbledon, claimed a second Derby victory for the track in 1939, with greyhound Highland Rum.
 The 'Two Year Old Produce Stakes' was introduced in 1935, and another event named 'The Key' began in 1936.